Never Gonna Not Dance Again: Background and release

 On October 6, 2022, Pink announced that she would be touring in Europe as part of her Summer Carnival Tour in 2023.
 On October 17, 2022, two weeks before the song's release, Pink teased the song and released a snippet on social media.
 The song became available to stream on Apple Music and Spotify on November 4, 2022.

 Composition

 The song was described as "an upbeat anthem about dancing through our perpetually hard times".
 An associated press release called the track "vibrant, joyful and euphoric".

 In an interview on U.S. morning television program Good Morning America, Pink said that the song reflected her desire to just find happiness, saying "you can take everything I have, but you can't take my joy."
 In the same interview, she noted that insecurities should not limit people from doing what they want.

 Music video

 The music video was released on YouTube the same day.
 The singer is seen wearing a colourful outfit and roller skating in a grocery store and a parking lot.
 At the end, the former transforms into a nightclub.
+The video also features child actress Scarlett Spears.